draftm0de/github.workflows/.github/actions/version-reader/DEPLOYMENT.md

             LATEST_TAG = find first tag matching "^[vV]?{LATEST_BASE}"
         END IF
     ELSE
-        WARNING "Target branch origin/{TARGET_BRANCH} not found"
+        WARNING "Branch origin/{BRANCH} not found"
     END IF

     IF LATEST_TAG is empty THEN
         VERSION = "0.0.0"
-        NOTICE "No tags found on target branch, using default: {VERSION}" ELSE
+        NOTICE "No tags found on branch, using default: {VERSION}" ELSE
         VERSION = LATEST_TAG
-        NOTICE "Latest tag from target branch: {VERSION}" END IF
+        NOTICE "Latest tag from branch: {VERSION}"
+    END IF

     RETURN VERSION